Vintrae/iris-classifiers/README.md

 where training_labels have been replaced for each of the above cases by 1 if it's the class we are testing or -1 otherwise.

 ## Results
 Surprisingly, the k-nn model performed quite a bit better than the linear one.
-It probably is due to the fact that the data itself is non-linearly separable so the k-nn is more suited for the job.
+It probably is due to the nature of the data itself that makes k-nn more suited for the job.
+It would be interesting to investigate the reason this is the case in the future, though.
+Perhaps the data is not linearly separable or can't be easily separated in a linear manner?

 On the other hand, I don't discard errors on my part, since this is a project made last summer during my ML learning and it is the first time I used Python for such a task (also the first time I do such a task at all).
 If there is anything that skipped my